Merchant playbooks

 1. open the member record

-2. load the reactivation detail
+2. inspect the membership and subscription detail

-4. use the support trail only when the recurring path is unclear or broken
+5. use the support trail only when the recurring path is unclear or broken

 4. A buyer needs proof of payment